hallski/dnote/README.md

 - CLI options to interact with notes

 ## Keyboard shortcuts

+### Opening a specific note
+To navigate to a specific note, just start writing the node ID (left-padding of zeroes are done automatically.
+To open note 001, press `1<enter>`.

+### Follow links
+Links have shortcuts, consisting of uppercase A-Z. To follow a link press the corresponding shortcut.
+For notes with more links than can fit A-Z, `ctrl-n` and `ctrl-p` can navigate between them and `enter` opens the currently selected link.

+### Other shortcuts

 - `a`: add (write title)
 - `e`: edit current not